top of page

 1.3 Grammar

-Complete these grammar exercises while your teacher makes conversation.
+Complete these grammar exercises while your tutor makes conversation.

 Use the verb in brackets +